raorben/seabird_tracking_atlas/README.md

   (add habitat - onland vs. at sea here)

 EEZtoPoly.R
-  Doesn't exist yet.
-Will be used to take EEZs and turn them into polygons within R.
+  Used to take EEZs and turn them into polygons within R.

 STA_Functions.R
   Where all the actual work happens.